PascalSpino/PADM_project/README.md

 DELIVERABLE 2:

 **1. Qualitatively mention your assumptions that you made about the about the environment, state space, and start and goal positions**
+- The environment is static except for the movement of the arm itself
+- The state space obstacles are the kitchen objects

 **2. Explain the files and the motion planners you implemented**
+- Still in progress
+- Robot is given a goal grasp pose, and performs RRT by sampling poses with bias towards the goal pose.
+Each generated pose is checked for collision and discarded if so

 **3. Explain how you integrated the activity plan with the motion plan**
+- The activity planner outputs a file that the motion planner can read from, which each string "command" in the file corresponding to a function that makes the robot perform this action in simulation.

 **4. GIF/video of the robot executing the plan**
+- Executing part of the plan: https://youtu.be/AJd9sEfJcZI

 **5. You can also mention any challenges you faced and things that you tried irrespective of whether that worked or not.**